department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 PUA is available for these life insurance policies:

-- NSLI (life insurance policies that start with "V"
+- NSLI (policies that start with "V")
-- VSLI (life insurance policies that start with "RS" and "W")
+- VSLI (policies that start with "RS" or "W")
-- Veterans Reopened Insurance (insurance policies that start with “J,” “JR” and “JS”)
+- Veterans Reopened Insurance (policies that start with “J,” “JR” or “JS”)

 <b>PUA insurance benefits include:</b>